zanderp25/question-counter/README.md

   <br>
 </h1>

-<h4 align="center">A simple desktop app to keep track of which question you are on on your homework.</h4>
+<h4 align="center">A simple desktop app to help keep you motivated and count  questions.</h4>

 <p align="center">
   <a href="#about">About</a> •